-To ensure full consideration, applications should be received by December 1, 2020.
-Applicants should apply online and include curriculum vitae, a list of publications and presentations, a 3-5 page summary of research accomplishments and future plans, a 1-2 page teaching statement, and contact information for at least three references online at https://www.princeton.edu/acad-positions/position/16901.
+Applications will be considered on a rolling basis starting January 15, 2022.
+Applicants should submit a curriculum vitae, including a list of publications, a summary of research accomplishments and future plans, a teaching statement, and contact information for at least three references online at https://www.princeton.edu/acad-positions/position/23681.
 Personal statements that summarize leadership experience and contributions to diversity are encouraged.

 Princeton University is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.
 We welcome applications from members of all underrepresented groups.
 This position is subject to the University's background check policy.